Topuzdag

 Relying on a contractor or manufacturer to design your systems is not a good idea.
 Vendors and contractors make their profit by selling and installing equipment.
 Unfortunately, the equipment they are authorised to sell may not be the best choice for your particular application.
 Even amongst the brands that a vendor sells, there will

 be those that are more profitable than others.
 It is only natural for a salesperson to try to talk you into the most profitable option, rather than the best option.
 The bottom line is that contractors, vendors, and manufacturers have a clear conflict of interest.
 In fact, no one should design or specify systems that they will supply or install.
-Who will monitor and accept their work?
-Who will hold up payment until deficiencies are corrected?
+Who will monitor and accept their work Who will hold up payment until deficiencies are corrected?

 The Installation Phase